CAU-TeamLiuJF/MBGP_CV/README.md

 > Author contact information is given at the end.
 >

-# ⚠️ Notice
+## ⚠️ Intellectual Property Notice
+**A patent has been filed for the core technology in this project.**
-The technology related to this project is under patent application.
-For any usage beyond personal reading (including but not limited to modification, distribution, or commercial use), please contact the corresponding author for authorization.
+For any use beyond personal viewing or reading (including but not limited to modification, distribution, or commercial use), **prior written authorization** from the corresponding author is required.
 **Contact**: liujf@cau.edu.cn

 # User Manual